 Group Leaders: Vernon & Geraldine Davis

 Orienteering is a worldwide sport that originated in Sweden at the end of the 19th C to train the military.
 In the UK there are numerous local clubs (there is one based in Nottinghamshire) under the umbrella of the British Orienteering Federation.
 Local clubs organise local events both summer and winter.
+Some of our original members are now participating in events run by Nott.
+Orienteering Club (NOC) as well as a local Bassetlaw group who run events every fortnight through the year.

 These events are competitive, on a timed basis.
 However, courses are planned for all levels of ability from absolute novices upwards.
 Furthermore, everybody competes within their own age and gender group.
 Participants’ ages range from 5 to 85 and beyond.
 The purpose is not so much to beat others but to improve one’s own navigational skills.
 It is a VERY inclusive sport with regard to age, ability and sex.